 The following section explains steps involved in using the wrap feature to create native mobile apps:

-- Start with your primary canvas app.
+- Select your primary canvas app and start wrap wizard.
 A primary canvas app is the app that provides the initial experience you want your mobile users to see when they launch your mobile app.
-Ensure this canvas app is part of a solution (if not, create a new solution and add the canvas app).
+Your canvas apps must be part of a solution.
+More information: Add canvas app to solution.

-- Optionally, add additional canvas apps to the solution and to the wrap project.
-More information: Wrapping multiple canvas apps together
+- Optionally, add secondary canvas apps to your mobile app in wrap wizard.
+More information: Wrapping multiple canvas apps together.

 - Customize app branding with icons, images, and color palette to personalize your mobile app.

-- Start the build process to generate your custom-branded mobile app.
+- Start the build process in Wrap up step to generate your custom-branded mobile app.

-- Download your mobile app from the App Center.
+- Download your mobile app from the App Center location.

 - Distribute the app package to mobile users.